 If you meet the above criteria, complete the

-- Free Application for Federal Student Aid (FAFSA) after January 1.
-The FAFSA can be completed in its entirety, online, using a Personal Identification Number (PIN) as your electronic signature.
+- Free Application for Federal Student Aid (FAFSA).
+The FAFSA can be completed in its entirety, online, using your FSA ID as your electronic signature.
+You should apply for your FSA ID at https://fsaid.ed.gov/npas/index.htm if you do not have one.
 Fordham’s Title IV School Code is 002722.

 Once you’ve completed the FAFSA, the Federal Student Aid Office will e-mail you a confirmation and a Student Aid Report (SAR).
 Please review the SAR carefully.
 The SAR will indicate if there are any questions regarding your Federal Student Aid eligibility.
 For example, if you recently became a U.S. naturalized citizen or a permanent resident of the U.S., the Federal Student Aid Office may ask that you submit proof of your recent eligibility status to the University Financial Aid Office for verification.
 If you have any questions regarding the information on the SAR, you may contact the Law School Financial Aid Office for clarification.